-- In 80 metres go past the entrance to a house called Milton Wood (on your right).
+- In 80 metres bear left to go past the entrance to a house called Milton Wood (on your right).
 In 150 metres go through a metal barrier, now back alongside the River Wey which is below to your right .

-- In 500 metres go through another metal barrier.
-In 40 metres, , 1 metre before the start of a tarmac road, follow the public footpath signpost right, your direction due south.
+- Keep ahead on an undulating earth and sandy path which in places goes over planks and duckboards and up earthen steps.
+Some 500 metres along this path, which tends to be muddy in winter, you go through another metal barrier.
+In 40 metres, , and one metre before the start of a tarmac road into a housing estate, follow the public footpath signpost right, downhill, your direction due south.

-- In 75 metres go over a concrete bridge and straight on.
-In 10 metres ignore a footpath to the left and another 10 metres you turn left under the pylons, your direction 140°, with the River Wey on your right-hand side.
+- In 75 metres go over a concrete bridge, with a WW2 pillbox to your left and keep ahead.
+In 8 metres ignore a footpath to the left and in another 8 metres you bear slightly left , soon to pass under pylons, your direction 140°, with the River Wey on your right-hand side.

 - In 30 metres you pass under more pylons and fork left , your direction 170°.

 - In 40 metres continue to the left, your direction 100°, alongside the River Wey on your right-hand side.

 - In 120 metres you go under pylons and again in 55 metres.

 - In a further 120 metres, your way merges with a tarmac path coming from the left and you continue ahead..
 In 150 metres cross the stream on a bridge.
 In a further 280 metres, cross a bridge with scaffolding pole railings.
 In 5 metres go through a metal barrier, across an entrance drive to a business centre on your right, and keep straight on, with the stream still on your left.